 - Interaction time increased by 50%

-- Users’ sense of happiness and excitement increased (72% with haptics versus 63% without; 78% with haptics versus 66% without)
+- Users’ sense of excitement increased (78% with haptics versus 66% without)

-As digital signage systems transition from static displays to rich, dynamic interactive experiences, this study shows multiple proof points that adding mid-air haptics to the key technology of motion recognition has a measurable impact on engagement and brand perception.
+As digital signage systems transition from static displays to rich, dynamic interactive experiences, this study shows multiple proof points that adding mid-air haptics to hand tracking and 3D gestures has a measurable impact on engagement and brand perception.

 Ultrahaptics’ technology is one of a very small number of haptic technologies suitable for large screens.
-It is the only commercially available haptic technology that can be used in conjunction with motion recognition.
+It is the only commercially available haptic technology that can be used in conjunction with hand tracking.

 If you’re interested in exploring how adding mid-air haptics to DOOH could enhance brands you’re working with, find out more about our products and customer support programs here.

-The study was conducted with four motion-controlled digital movie posters with and without mid-air haptic effects.
-Two were interactive and two were fully gamified.
+The study was conducted with four digital movie posters that users could interact with via a Leap Motion hand tracking device.
+Each of the four movie posters were presented with and without mid-air haptic effects.
 The response of 17 participants to the posters was measured both quantitatively and qualitatively.

-Measures included Net Promoter Score (NPS), emotional self-assessment, user engagement survey, galvanic skin response and time taken to assess each experience.
-There were 6 male and 11 female participants across a wide range of age brackets from 18-64.
+Measures included Net Promoter Score (NPS), emotional self-assessment, user engagement survey and time taken to assess each experience.
+There were 5 male and 12 female participants across a wide range of age brackets from 18-64.
 Just under 50% had used Ultrahaptics’ technology before.

-Dr Hannah Limerick is a User Experience Researcher at Ultrahaptics.
+Dr Hannah Limerick is a User Research and Insights Lead at Ultrahaptics.